John Hammond (Jurassic Park): Jurassic Park film trilogy

 In the film adaptation of Jurassic Park (1993), Hammond's personality is a near opposite to the novel's version, sharing only his eccentricity.
 Hammond is depicted as a kind, jovial and charismatic Scottish capitalist who takes responsibility for his actions, a sympathetic and loving grandfather and leader who means well and tries to keep everyone safe.
 Despite valuing money, he appears less interested in profit than his novel counterpart and explicitly states that he does not want to create a park that caters to the extremely rich, instead concerned with sparking interest in others.
 The film's Donald Gennaro possesses the majority of the negative and greedy aspects of the novel's Hammond.

 Hammond has a deeper emotional understanding of creating attractions for children and families, and wants to make Jurassic Park a scientific reality.
 He notes that his first attraction was a motorized flea circus, but for the park he wants to show visitors something real rather than an illusion.
-Hammond has a catchphrase that is used throughout the film, stating repeatedly that he "spared no expense" with Jurassic Park.
+Hammond has a catchphrase that is used throughout the film, stating repeatedly that he "spared no expense" with Jurassic Park, despite repeated evidence to the contrary that bordered on criminal negligence.
 He is misguided in his steadfast belief that his creations are under control, as he underestimates the power of genetics and nature.
 He also has little regard for pure scientific research, being more interested in the applications of genetic engineering.
 When the security system breaks down, he and his staff work to restore power and rescue the experts and his grandchildren while they remain in a secure control room.
 Eventually, he and the other survivors ruefully leave the island, with a depressed Hammond agreeing that the park has failed.

 In the second film, The Lost World: Jurassic Park (1997), Hammond is older and appears to be in failing health.
 After an accident on InGen's other island, Isla Sorna, the board of directors relieves Hammond as CEO and gives the position to his nephew Peter Ludlow.
 The film states that Hammond had initially begun construction of Jurassic Park: San Diego, before abandoning the project in favor of the Isla Nublar location.
-Ludlow intends to finish the San Diego location and populate it with dinosaurs that he plans to take off of Isla Sorna.
+Ludlow, who is also depicted to embody the negative traits of the novel Hammond, intends to finish the San Diego location and populate it with dinosaurs that he plans to take off of Isla Sorna.
 Hammond devotes what resources he has left to keeping the island's dinosaurs isolated from the rest of the world, something he has been doing in the four years since the Isla Nublar incident.
 He sends a small team to Isla Sorna to document the animals, so that he can garner enough public opinion to preserve them and the island.
 Hammond is ultimately successful, with Isla Sorna being declared a nature preserve.

 In Jurassic Park III (2001), Hammond is only mentioned during Grant's lecture on Velociraptors: "What John Hammond and InGen did at Jurassic Park is create genetically-engineered theme park monsters".